Hemorrhoids treatment

 Treat hemorrhoids yourself - tips

-• Avoid constipation: consume enough fiber and drink plenty of fluids (1.5 to 2 liters daily).
+• Avoid constipation: consume enough fiber and drink plenty (1.5 to 2 liters daily).
 Good sources of fiber are whole grain products (rice, pasta, bread), fruit (including dried fruit), vegetables, legumes (peas, lentils, beans), seeds (linseed, psyllium) and nuts.
 Sufficient exercise also stimulates the bowels and counteracts constipation.

 • Make sure you have healthy toilet habits: Don’t delay going to the toilet, only go when you really have to and don’t sit on the toilet for too long.